 - A solid wall will give a U value 2 W/m2K approximately.

-    As energy has become a important factor in the building of all new homes the U value has become an important factor when building homes.
-The lower the U value of windows doors and walls the better the energy saving.
-When it comes to the roof space R value is King and the higher the R- value the more efficient the roof insulation properties.
+As energy has become an important factor in the building of all new homes the U-value has become an important factor when building homes.
+The lower the U-value of windows doors and walls the better the energy saving.
+When it comes to the roof space R-value is King and the higher the Rvalue the more efficient the Roof Insulation properties.

 Some examples of U value in Buildings

 - Cavity space wall without insulation 1.5 W/m2K

 - Insulated Cavity space wall 0.18 W/m2Single pane glass windows 4.5 to 5.5 W/mK

 - Double glazed glass windows 1.2 to 3.2 dependent on type and thickness of the glass.

 - Solid wooden Doors 3 W/m2K

 - As we can see some options have rather large U value in effect this is not effective in energy conservation.